GiacomoLaw/blog/_posts/2019-02-19-cmd-everywhere.md

 description: "How to run .bat files from anywhere on Windows CMD like a command."
 ---

 If you often type in the same repetitive commands on your CMD, .bat files are a great way to speed up your workflow.
 Essentially, you can create a .bat file to quickly run a script.
 For a simple example, if I wanted to build a site with Jekyll, usually I would have to type `set JEKYLL_ENV=production` to set Jekyll to build for a production environment, then type out `bundle exec jekyll build` to build the site.
-However, with .bat files, I can simply run the file and it does it all automatically.
+However, with .bat files, I can simply run the file from the command line and it runs it automatically.

 The issue I faced is that I wanted to add the .bat name as a command that I could execute in any folder I wanted.
 Luckily, this is incredibly easy to do.